 Meg is voiced by Mila Kunis, who is heart-stoppingly gorgeous.
 Is this a big in-joke in itself?

 Teenage Mutant Ninja Turtles: Irma.
 Glasses?
 Ponytail?
 Baggy clothes?
 Check check and check - now everyone will know she's supposed to be the ugly one.
-Okay, always being around April probably didn't help, but was she really deserving of this piece:
+Okay, always being around April is hard but was she deserving of this piece:

 Leonardo (suffering from amnesia): Fear not, beautiful maiden; I'll save you!

 Raphael: The poor guy got konked harder than we thought.